Ghana Minute.

 University of Oxford

-University of Oxford — UK-based institution hosting the 2026 Oxford Africa Conference and conducting climate research on rainfall prediction systems.
+University of Oxford — educational institution that hosts the Oxford Africa Conference and conducts climate science research, recently attended by Ghana's Vice President.

 In coverage